PMFlow/MonodReactions/README.md

 Convergence tests and applications of the GRW/BGRW schemes are included in the following folders:

 #
-## 'CodeVerification'
+## CodeVerification
 with subfolders
-### 'BimolecularReaction_ConstantVelocity'
+### BimolecularReaction_ConstantVelocity
-### 'Monod_SaturatedFlows'
+### Monod_SaturatedFlows
-### 'Monod_UnsaturatedFlows'
+### Monod_UnsaturatedFlows
-### 'Monod_VariablySaturatedFlows'
+### Monod_VariablySaturatedFlows

 - contains code verification and convergence tests preformed with analytical manufactured solutions.
+#

-## 'MonodReactions_Aquifers'
+## MonodReactions_Aquifers
 - contains Matlab codes and functions, as well as simulation results for coupled saturated-flow and multicomponent Monod reactions, obtained with GRW and BGRW explicit linearization schemes.
+#

-## 'MonodReactions_Soils'
+## MonodReactions_Soils
 - contains codes, functions, and results illustrating the used of the BGRW L-scheme to solve a coupled system of flow and multicomponent transport equations, with biodegradation governed by a double Monod model, in general case with transition from unsaturated to saturated flow regime.